jamesmcm/scala-scrabble-solver/README.md

-# scala-scrabble-solver
+# Scala Scrabble Solver

-Solver for Words With Friends and Scrabble, written in Scala, using a greedy brute-force approach.
+A solver for Words With Friends and Scrabble, written in Scala, using a greedy brute-force approach.

 Note: Only tested with Words With Friends